iabakkar/My-information/README.md

 # My-information
-This is my first Git Repository.
+This is my first Git Repository And My information.
 <br>
 Author - Abubakar